-41. This Settlement Agreement may be signed in one or more counterparts which together constitute a binding agreement.
+41. This Settlement Agreement may be signed in one or more counterparts which together signature.

-42. A facsimile copy or other electronic copy of any signature will be as effective as an original signature.
+42. A facsimile copy or other electronic copy of any signature will be as effective as an original

 DATED at Toronto, Ontario this 20th day of October, 2022.